mbuczko/cerber-oauth2-provider/README.md

                                           :port 6380}})
 ```

-and this is how to configure SQL-based store which requires database connection passed in as a parameter:
+and this is how to configure SQL-based store which requires database connection passed in as additional parameter:

 ``` clojure
 (require '[cerber.core :as core])